PERMANENT CURE TO

 Anti-psychotic drugs and their debilitating effect

 There is one schizophrenia treatment medication that is known to most people; antipsychotics, but what happens when the medication has side effects that are worse than the disease itself?
 Anti-psychotic drugs have ‘limited’ efficacy and ‘horrible’ side-effects.
 When schizophrenia is diagnosed, antipsychotic drugs are the common prescriptions.
 This can be given as a patch, a pill, or an injection.
-You must know that most over-the-counter, ayurvedic, homeopathic, technology and almost all prescribed drug treatments merely mask symptoms, or control health problems or in some way alter the way organs or systems functions.
-They are horrible drugs which block out your ability to think, feel, act, motivate and feel any pleasure.
+You must know that most over-the-counter and almost all prescribed drug treatments merely mask symptoms, or control health problems or in some way alter the way organs or systems functions.
 They come with a host of damaging side effects not just to the mind but the body.
 It destroys all emotions, motivation and slows down your metabolism.
 Some patients/caregivers have extensive knowledge on this, but failed to find viable natural alternative so they go back to the usual medication doctors prescribe, most patients take these drugs as a last resort.
-In many people symptoms come back (recur) or persist long-term after using the those medicine, further create severe problem.
+In many people symptoms may come back (recur) or persist long-term after using the those medicine, further create severe problem.
 You can't fix nutritional deficiencies or detoxify the mind/body with pharmaceutical drugs/anti-psychotic.
 More than two million people in the United States have a diagnosis of schizophrenia, and the treatment for most of them mainly involves strong doses of anti-psychotic drugs that blunt hallucinations and delusions that come with unbearable side effects, like severe weight gain or debilitating tremors.
 Anti-psychotic medications (in general) [sertralina Litio, Ziprexa, Seroquel, Haldol, Sinogan, Olanzapina, Risperidona, Amparax] have been available since the mid-1950s, Anti-psychotic does not “cure” schizophrenia.
-They may greatly improved the outlook for individual patients.
-The large majority of people with schizophrenia show substantial improvement when treated with anti-psychotic drugs.
-Some patients, however, are not helped very much by the medications and a few do not seem to need them.
 Antipsychotic drugs are thought to act in schizophrenia by blocking dopaminergic receptors, thereby interfering with dopaminergic transmission.
 There is, however, growing evidence to suggest that typical antipsychotics also affect other neurotransmitter systems such as the cholinergic (muscarinic), alfa-adrenergic, histaminergic and serotonergic mechanisms.
 Typical antipsychotics are, therefore, essentially pharmacologically 'dirty' drugs and their use may consequently increase the risk of a wide variety of undesirable side-effects.
 For example, their anticholinergic side-effects include dry mouth, urinary hesitancy (and even retention), constipation and visual disturbance, while their effects on noradrenergic mechanisms lead to postural hypotension, disturbances of sexual functions and nasal congestion.
 As a consequence of their antihistaminic action, many of these compounds are sedative.
 Furthermore, their prolonged use may lead to weight gain.
 Interference with dopaminergic transmission can lead to both endocrinological side-effects such as hyperprolactinaemia, which may manifest itself as galactorrhoea, amenorrhoea and gynaecomastia, and extrapyramidal side-effects.
 Which explain why there side effect like stiffness and shakiness, uncomfortable restlessness (akathisia), movements of the jaw, lips and tongue, sexual problems due to hormonal changes, sleepiness and slowness, severe weight gain, a higher risk of getting diabetes, and alot more.
 Some patients would rather take medication than take a serious look at how they became so disturbed, even if the field of psychiatry did offer much in the way of helping an upset person try to understand his or her psychosis—which it usually does not.
-Virtually, all antipsychotic medications have side effects.

 A long-term study of 33 patients with schizophrenia, along with 71 control subjects for comparison, confirmed that those taking anti-psychotic drugs lost brain volume more quickly than average through the aging process.
 Whereas study subjects in the control group lost brain volume at a rate of 0.5 percent per year over a nine-year period, patients treated with anti-psychotic drugs for schizophrenia lost 0.7 percent per year — consistent with the average cognitive aging process for someone aged 34 to 43.
 These promising’ drugs that actually gained FDA approval have turned into disasters for many patients.